 ABA therapy is a specific type of therapy for children with autism that aids in the development of new skills, shapes and refines previously learned skills and decreases socially significant problem behaviors.

 ABA (Applied Behavior Analysis) therapy has been proven to help children with autism learn communication, social, living and school-readiness skills.
 So, what is ABA therapy and how does it work?

-- Qualified and trained behavior analyst designs and directly oversees a child’s intervention
+- Qualified and trained BCBA’s (Board Certified Behavior Analysts) design and oversee a child’s therapy